 - Secondly, dental implants are fairly major oral surgeries.

-There is definitely pain and discomfort in the days following the procedure, which is made worse when you get several teeth done at once.
+There are pain and discomfort in the days following the procedure, which is made worse when you get several teeth done at once.

 The pain and discomfort will subside fairly quickly, but you can reasonably expect it to be bad at first.
 Some people are luckier than others.
 Some are unluckier.

-To answer who can get snap on dentures, you really need to ask who can get dental implants.
+To answer who can get snap-on dentures, you need to ask who can get dental implants.